haotianbo/PL0-Compiler/README.md

 ## Usage
 Copy the project using `git clone  https://github.com/cwalk/PL0-Compiler`

-Navigate to the directory containing the source code and the test files. `cd compiler`
+Navigate to the directory containing the source code and the test files: `cd compiler`

 - Run the following command to compile: